-An easy and delicious way to prepare kale that makes it easier to digest and is incredibly tasty.
-This is sure to be your new favorite kale salad recipe!
+This Marinated Kale Salad Recipe is an easy and delicious way to prepare kale that makes it easier to digest and is incredibly tasty too.

 You know what I need right now?
 A nice, relaxing massage.
 And a glass of red wine.
 And maybe a vacation.
 But let’s go back to that massage…aaaah….I can feel it now.
 When we get a massage, our flesh gets manually manipulated to break up knotted muscle, relax tense and overworked muscles, and release lactic acid.
 A similar thing occurs in kale when it gets massaged.

 Although there’s no need to go Swedish or Thai on your kale, giving it a good rub down, especially with key ingredients, helps to “break down” and soften kale’s crunchy texture.
 For instance, the mild acids in lemon juice and apple cider vinegar help break down the cell walls in kale leaves and mellow out its bitter flavor.
 (Sigh….If only lemon juice could prevent your ex from becoming bitter).